Roshi Joan Halifax recovering, “no issues” after further heart surgery

 Roshi Joan Halifax as she appeared in a recent video for Lion’s Roar.

-On Tuesday, June 10, Upaya Zen Center in New Mexico announced that its founder and head teacher Roshi Joan Halifax would be undergoing major heart surgery that morning to repair what she said was “one leaf of my mitral valve [which] has become unmoored, and which was creating “excessive fatigue and shortness of breath.”
+On Wednesday, June 11, Upaya Zen Center in New Mexico announced that its founder and head teacher Roshi Joan Halifax had successfully undergone major heart surgery to repair what Halifax said was “one leaf of my mitral valve [which] has become unmoored, and which was creating “excessive fatigue and shortness of breath.”

-Please join us in wishing Roshi Joan all the best for every moment in her healing and beyond.
+Please join us in sending continued best wishes to Roshi Joan for every moment in her healing and beyond.
 You can do so by leaving a message on this page.
 Please note that Upaya “gently requests that you not send flowers, chocolates, or cards.
 Just good thoughts, and if you want to do something, consider a donation to the Upaya Tree Fund or Scholarship Funds.”

 Roshi Joan has been a frequent contributor to Lion’s Roar.
 Here are just some of our pieces by or about her: